OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.1.rst

 New functionality added in a backwards-compatible manner:

-- `OLMIS-3221 <https://openlmis.atlassian.net/browse/OLMIS-3221>`_: Added period start and end dates parameters to the order search endpoint
+- `OLMIS-3221 <https://openlmis.atlassian.net/browse/OLMIS-3221>`_: Added period start and end dates parameters to the order search endpoint.

 Improvements added in a backwards-compatible manner: